Galaxie Blog HTML5 Grid Interfaces

 Subscriber Grid

-The Subscriber Grid is used to display and edit your subscribers.
-There is no need for a detailed interface here.
+The Subscriber Grid displays and edits your subscribers.
+A detailed interface is not needed here.

 The email, token, and verified columns are editable.

-When a user subscribes to your blog, they are sent an email asking for them to confirm their subscription.
-This is known as a 'double opt-in' and is recommended practice.
-Once the user confirms via email, the Verified checkbox will become checked.
+When users subscribe to your blog, they are sent an email asking them to confirm their subscription.
+This is known as a 'double opt-in' and is a recommended practice.
+Once the user confirms via email, the Verified checkbox will be checked.

-However, the blog administrator can automatically verify the subscribers by clicking on the verified checkbox.
-This feature is available as sometimes the subscribers provide their email address in person, or ask the administrator to subscribe for them.
+However, the blog administrator can automatically verify the subscribers by clicking the verified checkbox.
+This feature is available because sometimes the subscribers provide their email addresses in person or ask the administrator to subscribe for them.

 Theme Grid